aiman-al-masoud/noadpad_deprecated/README.md

 - encryption: it is possible to encrypt a note file with a user-provided key, as well as a (less convenient but more secure) auto-generated OTP, that is as long as the encrypted text.
 It is also possible to encrypt multiple files with the same key (in this case the OTP option isn't provided, for obvious reasons).
 The keys aren't stored in memory, so any attempt at decryption should be handled with care, as the app will run no checks on the validity of the decryption key provided by the user.
-The encryption algorithm used is a simple implementation of the Vigenere cipher: https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher.
+The encryption algorithm currently used is a simple implementation of the Vigenere cipher: https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher.

 - download text from a webpage: this feature is still experimental.
 It makes use of the Jsoup library to download (for now just the text) of a webpage, given a full link to it.
 (Jsoup's repo and license: https://github.com/jhy/jsoup/blob/master/LICENSE).